She's Leaving Home: Recording

 "She's Leaving Home" was recorded during the sessions for the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band.
-The day before McCartney wanted to work on the song's score, he learned that George Martin, who usually handled the Beatles' string arrangements, was not available.
+The day before McCartney wanted to work on the song's score, he learned that George Martin, who usually handled the Beatles' string arrangements, was unavailable.
 McCartney contacted Mike Leander, who did it in Martin's place.
 This was the first time a Beatles song was not arranged by Martin.
 Martin, though hurt by this, produced the song and conducted the string section in a session on 17 March 1967 that generated six takes.
-The melody is composed in a modal scale, typical of English traditional music.
-The harp was played by Sheila Bromberg, the second female musician to appear on a Beatles record, after cellist Joy Hall, who performed on "Strawberry Fields Forever".
+The melody is modal, like English traditional music.
+The harp is played by Sheila Bromberg, the second female musician to appear on a Beatles record, after cellist Joy Hall, who performed on "Strawberry Fields Forever".
 Three days later, McCartney's lead vocal and Lennon's backing vocal were recorded, with the two singing together on each of two vocal tracks, their voices overlapping to match the narrative.

 The stereo version of the song, finalised on 17 April 1967, runs at a slower speed than the mono mix, completed on 20 March 1967, and consequently is a semitone lower in pitch.
-A 2007 Mojo magazine article revealed that the final mono mix was sped up to make McCartney sound younger.
+According to a 2007 Mojo article, the final mono mix was sped up to make McCartney sound younger.
 The subsequent stereo mix was not sped up, remaining in the original tempo and key.
 In 2017, for the 50th anniversary edition of Sgt.
-Pepper's Lonely Hearts Club Band, Giles Martin and Sam Okell remixed the stereo version of the song to match the adjusted speed of the mono version.
+Pepper's Lonely Hearts Club Band, Giles Martin and Sam Okell remixed the song's stereo version to match the adjusted speed of the mono version.
 The six-disc version of the anniversary edition also included the previously unreleased first mono mix of "She's Leaving Home", which contains a brief cello phrase at the end of the first two choruses that was removed from the released mixes of the song.

+Paul McCartney said of the song in a December 1984 interview: